1963 Camden PA-24 crash: Accident

 After refueling, the passengers and pilot reboarded the Piper Comanche.
 Hughes requested another weather briefing by radio, then taxied into position and took off at 6:07 pm.
 After takeoff, no further radio contact was made with N7000P.
 The reported weather at that time was a ceiling of 500 ft, visibility of 5 mi, temperature of 43 F, gusty and turbulent wind from the east at 20 mph, and cloudy.
 A short time later, an aviation-qualified witness, about 4 mi west of Camden, heard a low-flying aircraft on a northerly course.
-The engine noise increased and seconds later a white light appeared from the overcast, descending in a 45° angle.
+The engine noise increased; seconds later, a white light appeared from the overcast, descending at a 45° angle.

 At 6:29 pm, the aircraft crashed into a wooded, swampy area 1 mi north of U.S. Route 70 and 5 mi west of Camden.
 The aircraft was destroyed on impact and all four occupants were killed.
 The witness described hearing a dull-sounding crash, followed by complete silence.